Chapter 5:

 The natural cycle

 The natural cycle of TBEV is highly complex, and many details remain obscure.
 The three prevailing TBEV subtypes overlap in some areas, they all have multiple mammalian reservoir hosts and various tick vectors, and in some areas these subtypes occur sympatrically.
-Humans are not included in these natural cycles, but may enter those transmission cycles inadvertently.
+Humans are not included in these natural cycles, but may enter those trans-mission cycles inadvertently.

 Small mammals as a reservoir and vector ticks play a central role in the natural cycle of TBEV, but non-reservoir hosts such as birds and large vertebrates, such as wild ungulate species, or foxes, may also indirectly contribute to the spread and maintenance of TBEV.
-Additionally, changing climatic patterns, as well as changes in ecosystems, may not only affect the spatial distribution of TBEV, but also the maintenance of small natural TBEV foci.128,129 Small rodents such as A. flavicollis are important hosts for the larvae of I. ricinus, the probably most important TBEV amplifying host in Central Europe.
+Additionally, changing climatic patterns, as well as changes in ecosystems, may not only affect the spatial distribution of TBEV, but also the maintenance of small natural TBEV foci.167,168 Small rodents such as A. flavicollis are important hosts for the larvae of I. ricinus, the probably most important TBEV amplifying host in Central Europe.
 Apodemus flavicollis temporarily develops high virus titers necessary to infect ticks.
-Detailed studies by Radda et al.,90,115 who trapped small rodents and collected the engorged ticks in a natural TBE focus for 2 years, showed that given certain prerequisites are fulfilled (high numbers of rodents, vector tick larvae and nymphs feeding on these rodents), such a natural TBEV focus is able to sustain itself without any significant input of other hosts.
+Detailed studies by Radda et al.,98,149 who trapped small rodents and collected the engorged ticks in a natural TBE focus for 2 years, showed that given certain prerequisites are fulfilled (high numbers of rodents, vector tick larvae and nymphs feeding on these rodents), such a natural TBEV focus is able to sustain itself without any significant input of other hosts.
 This may explain why many of these natural foci are stable, but restricted to small areas, and why they harbor TBEV-positive ticks over a long period of time.
-Forest structure, especially deforestation and reforestation, are known to have a huge impact on ticks and vertebrate reservoir hosts for many tick-borne pathogens.130,131
+Forest structure, especially deforestation and reforestation, are known to have a huge impact on ticks and vertebrate reservoir hosts for many tick-borne pathogens.159,160

 TBEV has been isolated from a wide range of birds from many different families, including migratory species, which may be important for the distribution of the virus.
 A common strategy for migratory birds is to rest at certain stopover sites along their routes.
 At these sites, the birds can be infested with ticks or engorged ticks can detach after engorgement.
-Sándor et al.133 detected 4 different tick species on 11 different bird species in the Danube Delta, including larvae, nymphs, and females of I. ricinus.
+Sándor et al.169 detected 4 different tick species on 11 different bird species in the Danube Delta, including larvae, nymphs, and females of I. ricinus.

 A high variability is found between areas and years with respect to viral prevalence in both vertebrate hosts and vector tick populations, while consistent differences between vectors.
 For example the generally higher TBEV prevalences in I. persulcatus compared with those in I. ricinus may relate to the ecology/biology of the individual vectors.
-The complexity is well defined by the various mathematical models aimed at exploring the dynamics of TBEV ecology.98,136,137 Hartemink et al.137 list 19 parameters based on field data to define the basic reproduction number (Ro) of tick-borne infections, while Rosà et al.98 list 32 parameters in a more comprehensive model.
+The complexity is well defined by the various mathematical models aimed at exploring the dynamics of TBEV ecology156,170,171 Hartemink et al.171 list 19 parameters based on field data to define the basic reproduction number (Ro) of tick-borne infections, while Rosà et al.156 list 32 parameters in a more comprehensive model.
 Unfortunately, no single study has been able to comprehensively measure all the parameters needed to test these models, although approximations are available.

 Contact